-(1) At December 31, 2019, under Transition Requirements, the CET1, tier 1, and total capital minimum ratio requirements for Wells Fargo & Company include a capital conservation buffer of 2.500% and a G-SIB capital surcharge of 2.000%.
+(1) At March 31, 2020, the CET1, tier 1, and total capital minimum ratio requirements for Wells Fargo & Company include a capital conservation buffer of 2.500% and a G-SIB capital surcharge of 2.000%.
+Effective October 1, 2020, the 2.500% capital conservation buffer will be replaced under the Standardized Approach by a stress capital buffer that will be calculated annually as part of CCAR.